 Bearded Dragon Size by Age – Complete Growth Chart From Baby to Adult

-Bearded dragons grow fast in their first year — faster than most new keepers expect.
+Bearded dragons grow fast in their first year, faster than most new keepers expect.
 If you’re staring at your beardie wondering whether they’re the right size for their age, you’re not alone.
 It’s one of the most common questions in the hobby, and there’s a clear roadmap for what healthy growth looks like at every stage.
-A dragon sitting at the lower end of the chart but eating well and staying active is almost certainly fine — the ranges exist to give you context, not to stress you out.
-Growth rates vary between individuals, and knowing the benchmarks gives you something real to work with — and helps you catch genuine issues early.
+A dragon sitting at the lower end of the chart but eating well and staying active is almost certainly fine.
+The ranges exist to give you context, not to stress you out.
+Growth rates vary between individuals, and knowing the benchmarks gives you something real to work with and helps you catch genuine issues early.

 ⚡ Quick Answer

 Most bearded dragons reach their full adult size between 18 and 24 inches by around 18 months of age.
-Weight typically lands between 380–510g, though genetics play a huge role — two parents on the smaller end rarely produce a 24-inch dragon regardless of how good the husbandry is.
+Weight typically lands between 380–510g, though genetics play a huge role.
+Two parents on the smaller end rarely produce a 24-inch dragon regardless of how good the husbandry is.

 How Fast Do Bearded Dragons Actually Grow